Corporate Governance

 ・We pay a bonus at a certain time after the end of the General Shareholders' Meeting in each fiscal year.

-・For the portion linked to a single fiscal year indicator, we use consolidated operating profit as the indicator and calculate the amount of bonuses for each rank based on the amount of consolidated operating profit for the previous fiscal year.
+・The bonus is determined by using the consolidated operating profit as the indicator and is approximately 70% of the total amount of performance-linked compensation calculated for each rank based on the amount of consolidated operating profit for the previous fiscal year.
+The bonus will be 100% of the total amount of performance-linked compensation if there is a reason for not providing directors with restricted share compensation.

-・In determining the amount of bonuses, we give consideration to dividends, employees’ and other companies’ bonus levels, past records of bonus payments and execution of duties and assigned work.
+・In determining the total amount of performance-linked compensation, we give comprehensive consideration to dividends, employees' and other companies' bonus levels, past records of bonus payments and execution of duties and assigned work.

-Compensation for audit & supervisory board members only consists of fixed compensation, which is determined through discussion of audit & supervisory board members based on certain criteria determined by Toyota Industries.
+Compensation for audit & supervisory board members is fixed remuneration only, and is determined through discussions among audit & supervisory board members in accordance with certain standards established by Toyota Industries.

 Effectiveness of the Board of Directors and Its Evaluation

-As shown above, Toyota Industries’ Board of Directors has been evaluated as effective.
-In response to certain feedback calling for further improvement, we will undertake improvement efforts on a continuous basis.
+As shown above, Toyota Industries' Board of Directors has been evaluated as effective.
+Nonetheless, we will undertake efforts to further increase the effectiveness on a continuous basis.

 Audit & Supervisory Board Members and Audit & Supervisory Board